 Ripasso is a protected term that can only be used in the Valpolicella region of northern Italy.
 It is produced when the leftover grape skins from Amarone production are macerated (steeped) in a new wine.
-This 'repassing' of the grapes imparts some of the rich body and texture found in an Amarone but at a more affordable price.
+This 'repassing' of the grapes imparts some of the rich body and texture found in an Amarone but at a lower alcohol level and a more affordable price.

 Ripasso Food Match:

 The dry and full style of this wine would pair wonderfully with rich game stews.
 Try it with a venison and Mediterranean herb stew served on a bed of root vegetables.

 Governo is the Tuscan equivalent to Valpolicella's Ripasso wines and offers much of the same structure and depth of flavour.
 Semi-dried passito Sangiovese grapes are added to the new vintage wine.
 This starts a long slow second fermentation in large oak barrels.
 The resulting wine is soft and round with a touch of residual grape sugar and soft tannins.
 The typical Sangiovese acidity gives this a nice freshness on the long fine finish.

 The acidity and ripe fruits of this wine would pair well with tomato based dishes.
 An aubergine and sun-dried tomato bake with shaved parmesan would be an Italian sensation for the taste buds.

 The northern Italian regions don't have a monopoly on producing top quality passito wines.
 In the warm sunny south conditions are ideal to fully ripen grapes and then dry them through the long summer.